Access a wide range of services including academic, accommodation, health and welfare, social and sporting, and food and beverage services.

 As a CSU student, you have access to our centralised support system, Student Central for all enquiries relating to non-teaching services.
 To support your learning needs, we provide an extensive online environment, with access to forums, collaborative tools, and electronic study materials.Go to Student Central page.

-General health promotion information, advice and referrals to community ancillary health services, and access to student counselling for confidential assistance with personal matters.Go to Health and counselling page.
+General health promotion information, advice and referrals to community ancillary health services, and access to student counselling for confidential assistance with personal matters.More about Health and counselling

 Advice, advocacy and support for students who have been educationally disadvantaged, including anyone entering under a Special Consideration for Admission Access scheme.More about Equity Support

 At CSU, students with a disability are provided with a receptive and supportive environment, so they have the same opportunity to choose, access, participate and succeed in university studies.More about Disability Service